Geography

 Read more >>

 The Global Eye website continued for a while edited by Simon Scoones with financial support from the Royal Geographical Society.
-It remains online at www.globaleye.org.uk [opens in new window]
+It remained online for some years, although somewhat out-dated.
+The site www.globaleye.org.uk now appears to time out.

 Two projects produced secondary school publications written by Simon Scoones.